braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags.md

 page_order: 5
 layout: featured
 guide_top_header: "Feature Flags"
-guide_top_text: "Feature flags allow you to remotely enable or disable functionality for a specific or random selection of users.
+guide_top_text: "Feature flags allow you to remotely enable or disable functionality for a selection of users.
 Importantly, they let you turn a feature on and off in production without additional code deployment or app store updates.
 This allows you to safely roll out new features with confidence."
-description: "Feature flags allow you to remotely enable or disable functionality for a specific or random selection of users.
-Importantly, they let you turn a feature on and off in production without additional code deployment or app store updates.
+description: "Feature flags allow you to remotely enable or disable functionality for a selection of users.<br><br>Importantly, they let you turn a feature on and off in production without additional code deployment or app store updates.
 This allows you to safely roll out new features with confidence."
 channel:
   - feature flags